What is a Mortgage Broker and What Can They Do For You?

 - Protection – Mortgage brokers have a duty of care.
 When you take mortgage advice from a mortgage advisor, they must recommend an appropriate product and justify what makes the mortgage they recommend right for you.
 If the advice you receive is flawed, you can complain and may be compensated.

-If you go to the high street for your mortgage and don’t get advice you could end up with a mortgage which later becomes unaffordable.
+If you go to the high street for your mortgage and don’t take advice you could end up with a mortgage which later becomes unaffordable.
 If this happened you probably wouldn’t have much you could do from a legal standpoint.

 While it’s the lender’s responsibility to ensure you can afford any mortgage you take on, a broker can still offer a degree of protection you may not have otherwise.